 The first recorded settlement in present city area was called Kerkinitis (Kirkinitida).
 It was built by Greek colonists around 500 BC.
 Kerkinitis with the rest of Crimea was the part of the state of King of Pontus - Mithridates VI (nickname - Evpator).

 From the 7th to the 10th centuries, it was a Khazar settlement.
 Later, the settlement was under control of Mongols and Crimean Khanate and was named Kezlev.
 In 1478-1485, the town was ruled by the Ottoman Empire.

 In 1783, Kezlev (with the whole Crimea) was captured by the Russian Empire.
 The name of the city was officially changed to Evpatoria in 1784.
 The city was occupied by British, French and Turkish troops during the Crimean War (1854).

-At the end of 19th century, the town became a popular resort.
-Dachas began to be constructed on the territory between the old town and the lake Moynaky.
+At the end of the 19th century, the town became a popular resort.
+Dachas began to be constructed on the territory between the old town and Moynaky Lake.
 In 1914, a tram line was opened in the town, in 1915 - a railway line.

 By 1940, there were 38 sanatoriums and rest homes in the city.